-How to Troubleshoot Garage Door Openers
+How To Troubleshoot Garage Door Openers

 Finding solutions to problems with your garage door opener is best attempted with resources (such as the owner’s manual) specific to the model of garage door opener you have.
-Your owner’s manual should have an entire troubleshooting section in which all of the problems that commonly occur with that garage door opener are listed (and perhaps some that are not very common).
+Your owner’s garage door maintenance manual should have an entire troubleshooting section in which all of the problems that commonly occur with that garage door opener are listed (and perhaps some that are not very common).
 In addition to listing the problems, it will list steps to take to isolate the cause of the problem in that specific opener, the steps to take to remedy the problem, and may sometimes tell you if any specific tools are needed in completing the repair, as well as information for ordering replacement parts.

 If you don’t have an owner’s manual available, you can use this generic guide to isolating and repairing the problem you have.

 * Garage door doesn’t open or close.
 It works with wall switch.
 But does not respond to the remote